Mini-XML 4.0 Programming Manual

 mxml_node_t *

-mxmlNewText(mxml_node_t *parent, int whitespace,
+mxmlNewText(mxml_node_t *parent, bool whitespace,

 const char *string);